tiglabs/containerdns/README.md

 	Name:   qiyf-nginx-5.default.svc.skydns.local
 	Address: 192.168.19.113

-	if the domain have more than one ip, skydns will return a radom one.
+	if the domain have more than one ip, containerdns will return a radom one.

 	% nslookup cctv2.skydns.local 127.0.0.1
 	Server:         127.0.0.1